mjschwenne/old-website/_posts/2021-06-22-understanding-the-ascent-method.md

 In reality, this method would produce graphs which are almost arborescences based solely on the fact that the outgoing arc would almost certainly create a vertex with two incoming arcs.
 Instead, we need to connect vertex 1 with the incoming edge of lowest cost and the edge connecting to the root node of the arborescence on nodes $$\{2, 3, \dots, n\}$$ that way the in-degree constraint is not violated.

-For the test graph on the first iteration of the ascent method, `k_pi()` returned 10 1-arborescences but the costs where not all the same.
+For the test graph on the first iteration of the ascent method, `k_pi()` returned 10 1-arborescences but the costs were not all the same.
-Notice that becuase we have no agency in choosing the outgoing edge of vertex 1 that the total cost of the 1-arborescence will vary by the difference between the cheapest root to connect to and the most expensive node to connect to.
+Notice that because we have no agency in choosing the outgoing edge of vertex 1 that the total cost of the 1-arborescence will vary by the difference between the cheapest root to connect to and the most expensive node to connect to.
-My original writting of this function was not very efficent and it created the 1-arborescence from all of the minimum spanning arborescencses and then iterated over them to delete all of the non-minimum ones.
+My original writing of this function was not very efficient and it created the 1-arborescence from all of the minimum spanning arborescences and then iterated over them to delete all of the non-minimum ones.

 Yesterday I re-wrote this function so that once a 1-arborescence of lower weight was found it would delete all of the current minimum ones in favor on the new one and not add any 1-arborescences it found with greater weight to the set of minimum 1-arborescences.

-The real reason that I re-wrote the method was to try something new in hopes of pushing the program from a sub-optimal solution to the optimal one.
+The real reason that I re-wrote the method was to try something new in hopes of pushing the program from a suboptimal solution to the optimal one.
 As I mentioned early, the forced choice of connecting to the root node created 1-arborescences of different weight.
-I suspected then that different choices of vertex 1 would be able to create 1-arborescences of even lower weight than just arbitarily using the one returned by `next(G.__iter__())`.
+I suspected then that different choices of vertex 1 would be able to create 1-arborescences of even lower weight than just arbitrarily using the one returned by `next(G.__iter__())`.
-So I wrapped all of `k_pi()` with a `for` loop over the vertices of the graph and did find that the choice of vertex 1 made a difference.
+So I wrapped all of `k_pi()` with a `for` loop over the vertices of the graph and found that the choice of vertex 1 made a difference.

 {% highlight plaintext %}
 Excluded node: 0, Total Weight: 161.0